Reading Time: 4 minutes

 Yukiko Sasaeda understands these concerns.
 A product developer at Ajinomoto Frozen Foods Co., Inc., she handles the company’s popular brand of frozen karaage, or fried chicken, a staple of many lunch boxes and dinner tables.
 The succulent boneless chicken chunks are marinated in a special blend of ginger and soy sauce, then coated in rice flour and fried.
 While the recipe is egg- and dairy-free, until recently wheat was listed in the ingredients since it’s contained in the soy sauce.

 But after hearing many voice concerns about gluten through the company’s consumer hot line, Sasaeda and her team decided to develop a gluten-free soy sauce.
-After 100 taste tests, the team was finally satisfied the new recipe didn’t sacrifice any of the original flavor.
+After 100 taste tests, the team was finally satisfied that the new recipe didn’t sacrifice any of the original flavor.
 The next step was revamping the production process to prevent cross-contamination.
 All told, the process took two years.
-The new allergy-friendly line-up—free of eggs, dairy, and wheat—also includes a bite-sized version perfect for packed lunches and enticing flavors such as yuzu with black pepper.
+The new allergy-friendly line-up—free of eggs, dairy, and wheat—also includes a bite-sized version perfect for packed lunches, and features enticing flavors such as yuzu with black pepper.

 The Ajinomoto Group is dedicated to supporting the nutritional needs of all families through a variety of delicious, easy-to-prepare, and clearly labeled products that give busy parents of food-allergic children peace of mind.